 Here is what Stephanie had to say when we asked her about entrepreneurship:

-I’ve always struggled with saying no. When I started my business, I said ‘yes’ to every opportunity without fully thinking through what was being asked of me.
+Gottlieb: I’ve always struggled with saying “no.” When I started my business, I said “yes” to every opportunity without fully thinking through what was being asked of me.
 I just wanted to get my name out there and try everything!
 Once I really found my niche in my customer base and design aesthetic, it became easier for me to hone in on my craft and only cater to requests I knew I could feel really good about.

-It’s important to recognize your own personal strengths and weaknesses.
-Starting a business is hard, and requires a lot of time and patience.
-If you can focus on what you are good at, and find help in the areas you’re not, you will save yourself a lot of time and aggravation.
+Gottlieb: It’s important to recognize your own personal strengths and weaknesses.
+Starting a business is hard and requires a lot of time and patience.
+If you can focus on what you are good at and find help in the areas you’re not, you will save yourself a lot of time and aggravation.

-I always suggest taking a job in retail because this gives you a good 360 view of the industry, and there are a lot more job opportunities than in wholesale.
-If you’re able to take courses at the GIA (even remotely), I found this really helpful to do while I was working to really compliment my day to day experience with coursework.
+Gottlieb: I always suggest taking a job in retail because this gives you a good 360 view of the industry, and there are a lot more job opportunities than in wholesale.
+If you’re able to take courses at the GIA (even remotely), I found this really helpful to do while I was working to really complement my day-to-day experience with coursework.

-The diamond space is male-dominated, so what have you found to be effective strategies or mindsets in navigating this space?
+GenHERation®: The diamond space is male-dominated, so what have you found to be effective strategies or mindsets for navigating this space?

-It’s baffling to me that an industry that is so catered to female consumers has been historically male-run and dominated.
+Gottlieb: It’s baffling to me that an industry that is so catered to female consumers has been historically male-run and dominated.
 I think it’s refreshing for the younger generation of jewelry buyers to work with someone who really understands what they’re looking for because we are jewelry wearers!
 We have an all-female team, and I think women appreciate that they are getting the insights and opinions of other women when buying their jewelry.
-Styling has been a huge focus of my sales strategy, because that is what sets me apart from the old-school, male-owned diamond businesses, as well as other up and comers who have different aesthetics than I do.
+Styling has been a huge focus of my sales strategy because that is what sets me apart from the old-school, male-owned diamond businesses, as well as other up-and-comers who have different aesthetics than I do.

-This is difficult, and I think sometimes a mentor just falls in your lap, but certainly being proactive is key!
-Reach out to someone you admire through social media; become a shopper (if you can) so that they know you are invested in their business; and, I think the most useful tip I can provide is, work your relationships.
+Gottlieb: This is difficult, and I think sometimes a mentor just falls in your lap, but certainly being proactive is key!
+Reach out to someone you admire through social media; become a shopper (if you can), so that they know you are invested in their business; and I think the most useful tip I can provide is work your relationships.
 LinkedIn, Facebook, and Instagram can all be powerful tools to reach people you may not have been able to reach in the “real world.”